UMM-CSci-4453-S19/lab-2-schon094/README.md

    * Add a file to your Lab 2 repository named `labs2.txt`:
       * indicating group members
       * indicating your thoughts about the data and user interactions with the data
+   * Include a link to your group's github repository

 ## References